- 2.50× speedup achieved: ViT-Huge + FP16 quantization delivers exceptional performance

 - Begin with FP16 quantization using

-for immediate 2x+ speedups - Evaluate INT8 quantization for memory-critical applications using PyTorch's quantization toolkit
+model.half().cuda()for immediate 2×+ speedups - Evaluate INT8 quantization for memory-critical applications using PyTorch's quantization toolkit

 - Consider INT4 quantization only for extreme edge cases with comprehensive accuracy validation